Meeting a Friend

-Adapted from New South Wales Higher School Certificate 2005 Mathematics examination, Question 10 (copyright held by NSW Board of Studies).Two friends agree to meet during their lunch hour (between 12 noon and 1 pm), but both are very busy and unsure whether they can make it.
+Adapted from New South Wales Higher School Certificate 2005 Mathematics examination, Question 10 (copyright held by NSW Board of Studies).Two friends agree to meet during their lunch hour, but both are very busy and unsure whether they can make it.

 They each agree to wait for "t" minutes and, if the other has not arrived, to leave.

 What is their chance of meeting?
 Drag the point X to explore this problem.

 Let the unit square describe their lunch hour, and each point (x, y) within that square represent each of our times of arriving.